Advertisement

 This is an easy two-ingredient, two-step Mexican salsa.
 Roast the tomatoes and chiles on a griddle, frying pan, or oven until completely charred.
 Blend with a pinch of salt.

-- Red salsa molcajeteada has tomato, onion, and chiles.
+• Red salsa molcajeteada is made with tomatoes, onions, and chiles.

-- Authentic Mexican salsa verde, this recipe with roasted garlic and tomatillos is a dream.
+• Authentic Mexican salsa verde, this recipe, featuring roasted garlic and tomatillos, is a dream.

 Two-ingredient Mexican salsa